EDIT: The full review is now published here

 So my full review with the big fancy score is indeed a ways off.
 I’ve been playing for a couple of days now and I’ve hardly scratched the surface.
 So in the meantime, I’d like to share my thoughts with you while my review is in progress.

 I don’t put a lot of stock into graphics all that often, but the visuals in The Division 2 are stellar.
-Even on my standard PlayStation 4 system, most notable is the lightning, especially at night.
+Even on my standard PlayStation 4 system, the most notable is the lighting, especially at night.
 It not only lends itself well to the immersive atmosphere of the game but affects your visibility in combat realistically.
 Resist the urge to pump up the brightness on your Television and just soak it in.
 The game features a day and night cycle.

 I’ve been enjoying the little details in the world as well, a board propped up against a wall that falls over when I bump into it for example.
 The sheer amount of detail in the city itself is pretty stunning.
 It’s one of the few games where I’ve visually appreciated the size of the buildings.
 It feels real and in a good way.